sumanyurosha/udacity-secure-and-private-ai/60DaysOfUdacity.md

 3. Got to know about the importance of data visualisation, data imputation.
 4. Working to organise a dataset for Emotion Recognition Project in #sg_caffeine_coders.
 5. Revising the concepts of NLP.

+#Day 19:
+18th July, 2019
+1. Exploring the datasets available on the net to get started with Emotion Recognition Project.
+2. Read about NLP and it's integration with deep learning from fast.ai (https://www.fast.ai/2019/07/08/fastai-nlp/)